MicrosoftDocs/SupportArticles-docs/support/previous-versions/iis/error-instantiate-activex-component.md

 ms.date: 08/07/2020
-ms.prod-support-area-path: Site Behavior and Performance ms.reviewer: kerryre
+ms.prod-support-area-path: Site Behavior and Performance ms.reviewer: kerryre ms.prod: iis
 ---
 # Server Object Error ASP 0177:80040154

 This article helps resolve the error that occurs when you attempt to run an Active Server Pages that use `Server.CreateObject` to instantiate an ActiveX component.

-_Original product version:_ &nbsp; Microsoft Active Server Pages _Original KB number:_ &nbsp; 175804
+_Original product version:_ &nbsp; Microsoft Active Server Pages
+_Original KB number:_ &nbsp; 175804

 ## Symptoms